anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 * Software should be independent of the infrastructure platform (no OS point release dependencies to patch).
 * Software must be code signed and all individual sub-components are assessed and verified for EULA (End-user License Agreement) violations.
 * Software should have a process for discovery, classification, communication, and timely resolution of security vulnerabilities (i.e.; bug bounty, penetration testing/scan findings, etc.).
-* Software should support recognized encryption standards and encryption should be decoupled from software.
+* Software should support recognised encryption standards and encryption should be decoupled from software.
 * Software should have support for configurable banners to display authorized use criteria/policy.

 <a name="7.5.2"></a>